abdiesu04/voicelink/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application features a clean, modern design with full light/dark theme support, defaulting to dark mode.
 It uses a color scheme of Indigo/Blue for interactive elements and Violet/Purple for highlights, with the Inter font.
-Components are built with Shadcn UI and Tailwind CSS, adhering to a responsive, mobile-first design.
+Components are built with Shadcn UI and Tailwind CSS, adhering to a responsive, mobile-first design with minimum 48px touch targets for all interactive elements.
 The UI includes:
 - **Branding**: Professional Voztra logo with chat bubble "O" design displayed as PNG image in navigation header and on login/registration forms.
 The logo uses transparent background and works well on both light and dark themes.
 Component located at `client/src/components/VoztraLogo.tsx`, image asset at `attached_assets/a-clean-modern-logo-design-featuring-the_U7fgc6INSwC-QPiP-z7mDQ_KE33-hesSouMk1bakN-xUw-removebg-preview (1)_1762877940367.png`.
 - A landing page, room creation/joining interfaces with language and voice gender selection.
 - An active translation interface with a dual-panel layout, connection status indicators, microphone controls, and a share dialog.
 - A `TranscriptionPanel` visually distinguishes interim transcriptions (dashed border, italic) from final translated messages.
 - **Alternative Landing Page**: A business-focused "Voice Translator" marketing page at `/voice-translator` emphasizing global hiring and team collaboration use cases with emotional messaging and simplified testimonial layout.
 - **Header Navigation**: Shows Pricing and Account links for authenticated users.
 Minutes badge displays remaining translation time.
 Users click the logo to return home.
-- **Footer Navigation**: Displays Privacy Policy, California Privacy Policy, and Voice Translator links for all users, with Contact Us link visible only for authenticated users.
+- **Footer Navigation**: Displays Privacy Policy, California Privacy Policy, and Voice Translator links for all users (Contact Us visible to everyone).
+All footer links have minimum 48px touch targets using block-level links, min-h-[48px], py-2, and touch-manipulation classes.
+Footer includes data-testid attributes for QA testing.
 - **Pricing Page**: Three-tier subscription comparison (Free, Starter, Pro) with feature lists, pricing details, and Stripe checkout integration.
 - **Account/Billing Page**: Displays current subscription plan, remaining minutes with color-coded warnings, billing cycle information, and Stripe billing portal access for paid users.
 - **Upgrade Modal**: Shown when users exhaust credits, presenting Starter and Pro plan options with direct Stripe checkout links.